-2. Pull down the blade rubber and slide it out of the blade holder
+2. Pull down the blade rubber and slide it out of the blade holder.

-3. Remove the metal stiffener from each blade rubber and install them in the new blade
+Remove the metal stiffeners from each blade rubber and install them in the new blade.

-Don't bend or discard the stiffener.
+Don't bend or discard the stiffeners.
 You need to use them again.